SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector/linux.md

 | `--purge`                   | `p`        | It has to be used with `--uninstall`.
 It removes all Sumo Logic Distribution for OpenTelemetry Collector related configuration and data.         | No                         |
 | `--help`      | `h`        | Prints help and usage.           |

-The following env variables can be used along with script:
+The following env variables can be used along with your script:

 | name               | description        |
 |:-------------------|:-----------------|
 | `SUMOLOGIC_INSTALLATION_TOKEN` | Installation token |

-### Manual step-by-step Installation
+### Manual step-by-step installation

-#### Step 1.
-Download the Binary
+#### Step 1: Download the binary

 Examples for OpenTelemetry Collector version `0.94.0-sumo-2`.